cozy/cozy-stack/docs/delegated-auth.md

 - `app_token_exchange` maps an OIDC token audience to a trusted Cozy linked app.
 The `software_id` must use the `registry://<slug>` format.
 The stack derives the Cozy OAuth scope from the linked app manifest, so the OIDC provider does not need to expose `registry://...` as an OIDC scope.
+When `instance_claim` is set, the claim must contain the target Cozy instance domain and is used instead of the default OIDC instance mapping.
 - Token exchange requires a `sid` claim so the created OAuth client can be revoked by OIDC backchannel logout.